 What is a degree day?

-What is degree day data used for?
+What do people use degree day data for?

 What are population-weighted degree days?

 Degree day data can be weighted according to the population of a region to estimate energy consumption.
 The U.S. Energy Information Administration (EIA) uses population-weighted degree days to model and project energy consumption for the United States and for U.S. Census regions and divisions.

 Newspapers may publish degree day information in the weather section.
 Electric and gas utilities may publish degree day information on their websites, and some utilities include degree day data in customer utility bills.
 Several weather data-related websites publish daily high and low temperatures and degree days for specific locations.
 The National Centers for Environmental Information is a source for historical temperature data for the United States and other countries.

 Historical monthly and annual population-weighted degree days for U.S. Census divisions from 1995 to the most recent month available and projections out one year are available in EIA’s Short Term Energy Outlook (STEO) Data Browser.